-If this determination was changed then the revenue recognition pattern would be different from that recognised in these financial statements.

-b.
-Leases - Determination of lease term
+If this determination was changed then the revenue recognition pattern would be different from that recognised in these financial statements b.
+Leases - Determination of lease term c.
+Provision for employee benefits

 In determining the lease term, management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).